KTSC (TV): History

-Colorado Springs, part of KTSC's coverage area, was unusual in that it received translators of three different public TV stations: KTSC, KRMA, and KBDI-TV.
+Colorado Springs, the largest city in KTSC's coverage area, was unusual in that it received translators of three different public TV stations.
+In addition to KTSC, it was served by two Denver-based PBS stations, KRMA and KBDI-TV.
 KRMA began broadcasting to Colorado Springs on a channel 63 translator in 1989.
+Around that time.
+KRMA began to seriously consider expanding its presence by acquiring KTSC.
 By 1995, with cuts proposed to public broadcasting, feasibility proposals on a combination of the three outlets were being drafted.
-Two years later, merger talks between KTSC and KRMA deepened, and in 1998, the two agreed to combine, spurred by the potential for major capital expenditures required to convert to digital television.
+Two years later, merger talks between KTSC and KRMA deepened.
+By then, KRMA owner Rocky Mountain Public Broadcasters had opened a satellite station for Grand Junction and western Colorado, KRMJ (channel 18).
+In 1998, the two agreed to merge, spurred by the potential for major capital expenditures required to convert to digital television.
+To appease concerns from southern Colorado viewers who feared KTSC would lose its local character, USC and Rocky Mountain Public Broadcasters crafted a one-year joint-operating agreement.
+While USC retained KTSC's license, most operations moved to Denver.
 In the second half of 1999, KTSC's schedule was gradually adjusted to match KRMA's.
 The outright sale of the station was completed in 2000, having been slowed by fallout from a scrapped 1992 proposal to switch technical facilities with KOAA-TV, which would have allowed the latter station to improve its facilities in a way it could not while remaining on channel 5.

 Despite the conversion, KTSC continued to retain some programming oriented toward Southern Colorado that was produced from Pueblo.
 CSU Pueblo and RMPBS retain a formal affiliation agreement by which university students are trained in the Buell Communication Center and involved in the production of regional programming, which by 2012 amounted to about 300 hours a year.
 The quiz show Matchwits, featuring teams of high school students, continued with Rocky Mountain PBS—being expanded to statewide distribution in 2012—until coming to an end in 2018 as the network shifted its education focus to younger age groups.